LyteNyte Grid logo for light mode. Links back to the documentation home page.

 Unbalanced Rows (Tree Data)

-Hierarchical data may include leaf rows at varying depths, which is especially common in NoSQL databases.
-LyteNyte Grid supports representing these unbalanced hierarchies and can load them from a server source on demand.
+Hierarchical data can include leaf rows at varying depths, a common pattern in NoSQL databases.
+LyteNyte Grid supports these unbalanced hierarchies.

-When using LyteNyte Grid's server data source, it's important to understand that the grid view reflects the rows received from the server, not the models defined in the grid state.
-For example, if the row group model defines four grouping levels, LyteNyte Grid does not enforce that each row must be expandable four times to reach a leaf node.
+LyteNyte Grid’s server data source renders the rows returned by the server, not the models defined in the grid state.
+For example, if the row group model defines four grouping levels, the grid does not force every row to expand four times to reach a leaf node.

-This means the server data source can display tree data of any depth, as long as the server's data representation is consistent with the responses sent to the client.
+The server data source can display tree data of any depth, provided the server’s data representation stays consistent across requests and responses.

-The example below demonstrates this by creating a tree with varying branch levels.
-It does so without using row groups, though the same logic and pattern apply.
+The demo demonstrates this by creating a tree with varying branch depths.
+It does not use row groups, but the same pattern applies.

 Unbalanced Rows